 After the above requirements are met and the required procedures completed, students may register for credit classes.
-Consult with your faculty advisor or academic advisor and review the TSTC course schedule for more information on these classes.
+Consult with your faculty advisor or success coach and review the TSTC course schedule for more information on these classes.
 Registration for workforce training and continuing education programs are different from those described in this section.
-Contact the Workforce Training Office for more information.
+Contact the Workforce Training & Continuing Education Office for more information.